ChuckTSI/BetterThanNothingWebInterface/README.md

 <strong>Future Vision:</strong><br>
 History (using MySQL or other lightweight SQL for Storage)<br>
-Using RAM Disk to avoid excessive writes to SSDs<br>

 <strong>Wish List:</strong><br>
 Speedtest directly from Satellite (Crazy.
 I know).<br?